danghung1202/awesome-note/rxjs.md

     bsubject.next(3);
     //output: 1,2,3

-    //Incase you want to more one previous values are deliveried to late subscriber, using ReplaySubject.
+Incase you want to more one previous values are deliveried to late subscriber, using `ReplaySubject`.

-    //const replay = new ReplaySubject(number_of_previous_item_will_be_delivery)
+    const replay = new ReplaySubject(number_of_previous_item_will_be_delivery)

-**switchMap**
+## switchMap

-    //In real application, example the auto suggestion in search box, each user type keyword, there is one async request to get result for
-    //that keyword.
-It mean each user type one character, there is new keyword and there is one async request.
-The problem is user type very
-    //fast so there are many requests since user search.
+In real application, example the auto suggestion in search box, each user type keyword,there is one async request to get result for that keyword.
+It means each user type one character, there is new keyword and there is one async request.
+The problem is user type very fast so there are many requests since user search.
 So we want to only last result of last request is processed.

-    //Using swichMap() can resolve this.
+Using `swichMap()` can resolve this.

     Observable.from([param1, param2, ..., param_n])
                 // only request take parma_n (last param) is processed, the previous requests is abort